foxyusername/web-code-editor/README.md

-# Web Code Editor (HTML/CSS/JS)
+e# Web Code Editor (HTML/CSS/JS)

 This Web Code Editor is designed to facilitate faster frontend website editing and coding directly within a web browser.
 It caters to individuals who lack access to advanced code editors like Visual Studio Code or similar tools.
-Users can download and run it on their localhost or use it on already running web server.
+Users can download and run it on their localhost or use it on already running web server  https://webstitecoding.netlify.app

 ## Features